Photographs (left to right): Turtles, Florida; Wooley Sunflowers, California; White Mountains, California

 Purchased from Harriet M. Converse in 1903: collected among the Seneca (Clarke, 1931)

-he Cornplanter Tract or Cornplanter Indian Reservation was a plot of land in Elk Township, Warren County, Pennsylvania that was administered by the Seneca tribe.
-The tract consisted of 1,500 acres (610 ha) along the Allegheny River.
+The Cornplanter Tract or Cornplanter Indian Reservation was a plot of land in Elk Township, Warren County, Pennsylvania that was administered by the Seneca tribe.
+The tract consisted of 1,500 acres (610 ha) along the Allegheny River (Wikipedia, 2012).

 Comment: